 Following the LPF, the signal is coupled into the mixer by a 22uF capacitor.
 Yes 22uF.
 This is a Tantalum part, as are most of the polarised capacitors on the board.
 Top left corner of the pic.
 The output of the mixer is undoubtedly DSB at 9MHz.
 The following ( roofing ? ) filter is AM bandwidth at 9MHz.
 So the local oscillator input at pin 10 could well be a carrier, and the signal could be audio.
 The DC at pin 13 then maybe acts like a VOX or squelch circuit.

 Following the AM filter the 9MHz I/F is amplified in the MC1350.
-It then passes to both SSB filters, only one is selected, then to the second mixer.
+It then passes to both SSB filters, only one output is selected, then to the second mixer, or product detector.

 The stages following the second mixer are at audio frequencies.
 The required sideband is selected by the voltage level on pin 7 which gates the 4016.
 So only one of the 2 sideband mixers or filters, is actually used at any one time.
 The CIO or BFO is applied via pin 9.
 This must be at 9.000MHz in order to demodulate the SSB signal from the filter.